scality/metalk8s/docs/installation/services.rst

 This page displays two monitoring indicators:

-#. the Cluster Status, which evaluates if control-plane services are all up and
+#. the Cluster Status, which evaluates if control plane services are all up and
    running
 #. the list of alerts stored in :term:`Alertmanager`.